veliovgroup/ostrio/docs/prerendering/detect-prerendering-meteor.md

 ## Detect type of the pre-rendering engine

-Like browsers, crawler, and bots come as "mobile" (small screen touch-devices) or as "desktop" (large screens without touch-events) the pre-rendering engine has same two types.
+Like browsers, crawler, and bots come as "mobile" (small screen touch-devices) or as "desktop" (large screens without touch-events) the pre-rendering engine has the same two types.
 For cases when content needs to get optimized for different screens pre-rendering engine will set `window.IS_PRERENDERING_TYPE` global variable to `desktop` or `mobile`